Normie Rowe: Personal life

-Rowe has also had to endure other public hardships, including family problems involving his teenage daughter, which resulted in a great deal of intrusive and unwelcome publicity and the end of his marriage to his first wife, Sue.
-In October 1979 Normie's son, Adam John Rowe, died after being accidentally knocked down by a motorist while he was riding his bicycle home from his school fete when he was 8 years old.
-Unknown to many, Normie also has another son who was born in November 1965 in Melbourne who has remained anonymous to this day.
+Rowe has also had to endure other public hardships, including family problems involving his teenage daughter, which resulted in a great deal of intrusive and unwelcome publicity, and the end of his marriage to his first wife, Sue.
+In October 1979, Normie's son, Adam John Rowe, died after being accidentally knocked down by a motorist while he was riding his bicycle home from his school fete when he was eight years old.
+Unknown to many, Rowe has another son, born in Melbourne in November 1965, who has remained anonymous.

+In 2023 he married Samantha Gowing.

 2002–current

-In 2002, Rowe received national acclaim for his performance in the Long Way to the Top concert tour, Rowe's most recent album, Missing in Action, includes his own version of Ronnie Burns hit "Smiley".
+In 2002, Rowe received national acclaim for his performance in the Long Way to the Top concert tour, Rowe's 2007 album, Missing in Action, included his own version of Ronnie Burns hit "Smiley".

-Rowe portrayed former Prime Minister, Harold Holt, in the telemovie The Prime Minister is Missing, which was first broadcast on ABC TV on 23 October 2008.
+Rowe portrayed former Prime Minister, Harold Holt, in the telemovie The Prime Minister is Missing, broadcast on ABC TV on 23 October 2008.

-In 2009 Rowe participated in a video interview that is on display in "The Shrine of Memories World War II memorial" in ANZAC Square, Brisbane as part of an installation art titled Enshrining the Vestiges – Speaking Stones by artist Natalie Billing.
+In 2009, as part of an installation art titled Enshrining the Vestiges – Speaking Stones, Rowe participated in a video interview that is on display in "The Shrine of Memories World War II memorial" in ANZAC Square, Brisbane. by artist Natalie Billing.
 In October 2010, Rowe's 1965 album, Ain't Necessarily So, was listed in the book, 100 Best Australian Albums.

-Normie Rowe was one of the lead acts in the reunion of the 'Go Show' concerts held in Melbourne and Adelaide during Feb 2011.
+Rowe was one of the lead acts in the Go Show reunion concerts held in Melbourne and Adelaide during February 2011.

-In 2011 (2 April) Rowe was a guest on episode 115 of SBS show RocKwiz where he performed Shakin' All Over and a duet with Georgia Fields of The Beatles song All I've Got to Do.
+In 2011, Rowe was a guest on episode 115 of SBS program RocKwiz, on which he performed Shakin' All Over, and a duet with Georgia Fields of The Beatles song All I've Got to Do.

-In January 2012, Normie appeared in a television advertisement for Coles Supermarkets promoting their products to the reworked tune of "Shakin All Over".
+In January 2012, Rowe appeared in a television advertisement for Coles Supermarkets promoting their products to the reworked tune of "Shakin' All Over".

-In 2015, he told Noise11.com about his being drafted as a political ruse to help the popularity of Harold Holt, the Australian Prime Minister whose death by drowning in December 1967 was never confirmed.
-Apparently, he was contacted by the son of a military officer who was at the time the military attache to Prime Minister Harold Holt.
-The officer told this story just before he died to his son who, in turn, told Normie that his dad was in Harold Holt's office when the PM was struggling with popularity and the anti-war movement.
-So the officer said to Harold Holt "what you need is an Elvis Presley, so get Normie Rowe called up"..
+In 2015, he told Noise11.com that he was drafted as a political move to help the popularity of Harold Holt, the Australian Prime Minister.
+Apparently, Rowe was contacted by the son of a military officer who had been, at that time, the military attaché to the prime minister.
+Just before he died, the officer told his son that he had been in Holt's office when the PM was struggling with declining popularity and the anti-war movement.
+The officer had advised Holt: "What you need is an Elvis Presley, so get Normie Rowe called up".